sass/sass/proposal/shared-resources.d.ts.md

 When `dispose` is invoked on a Compiler or Async Compiler:

-* Any subsequent invokations of `compileAsync` and `compileStringAsync` must throw an error.
+* Any subsequent invocations of `compileAsync` and `compileStringAsync` must throw an error.

 * Resolves a Promise with `true` when disposal is complete.